apester/neurodynex3/doc/contents.rst

-Python exercise modules
+Package index
 -----------------------

-All exercises are contained in subpackages of the python package ``neurodynex3``.
+All exercises are contained in subpackages of the Python package ``neurodynex3``.
 The subpackages contain modules used for each exercise.
 The module ``neurodynex3.tools`` provides functions shared across exercises.
 Note that the code is not optimized for performance and there is no guarantee for correctness.